Cutting Stained Glass Circles

 No Circle Cutter Needed

-Cutting stained glass circles can be cut easily with basic stained glass equipment.
-It’s true that you can buy expensive circle cutters to help you – and they do work – but here you will learn how to cut perfect circles with just a cutter and a pair of grozer/breaker pliers.
+Cutting stained glass circles can be done easily with basic stained glass equipment.
+You can buy expensive circle cutters to help you – and they do work – but here you will learn how to cut perfect circles with just a cutter and a pair of grozer/breaker pliers.
 Not even a grinder!

 Before you start with this cutting stained glass circles tutorial, you will need to be confident making a cut line with your cutter.
 If you don’t feel confident with this then go to my How to Cut Glass page, which will take you carefully through the process.